Degenerative Disc Disease

 Abnormal Micro-Motion

-Abnormal micro-motion occurs when the exterior material of the disc (the annulus) wears down, reducing its ability to cushion the day-to-day shocks that occur between vertebrae.
+Abnormal micro-motion occurs when the exterior material of the disc (the annulus) wears down, reducing its ability to cushion the day-to-day shocks between vertebrae.
 While not as severe as a slipped vertebrae, abnormal micro-motion can cause muscle spasms and contribute to back pain.

 Inflammation

 Spinal discs contain a significant amount of protein.
 When the outer portion of the disc breaks down, this protein is released and may irritate surrounding nerves, causing inflammation.
 Pain due to inflammation may radiate into the buttocks and legs if the site of inflammation is located in the lower back (lumbar) region.
-If inflammation is present in the neck (cervical) area, pain may radiate into the shoulder, arms and sometimes the hands.
+If inflammation is present in the neck (cervical) area, pain may radiate into the shoulder, arms, and sometimes the hands.
 Inflammation can also contribute to muscle spasms.

 I Think I Have Degenerative Disc Disease.
 What Should I Do?